Food Banks Canada

 Here at LOCPS we try to be as active in our community as possible, be it helping out at schools, coaching soccer or volunteering with our local heritage committee…not to mention supporting various charitable endeavours that come along!
 Thankfully, our profession allows us the opportunity to offer our photography services as a way to give back whenever we can.

-Recently, we connected with Food Banks Canada to help photograph an event held in Erin, Ontario to showcase some of the amazing work being done in that community.
+In late September 2018 we connected with Food Banks Canada to help photograph an event held in Erin, Ontario to showcase some of the amazing work being done in that community.
 We started at Everdale, a farm in Hillsburgh whose “mission is to be a farm-based organization that provides hands-on, solution-based food and farming education to build and engage healthy local communities”, and got to see the area that was recently harvested in support of the local East Wellington Community Services food bank.

 After touring the farm, seeing the greenhouse and selecting a recently harvested squash, it was off to the Erin District High School to see their Farm Project, where an area in front of the school was transformed into a teaching farm that provides local, fresh, organic produce!
 We witnessed the multitude of volunteers harvesting what was grown, as well as some planting in preparation of next year.
 Connected to the High School is the local seniors centre, where we saw yet another example of a community organized garden run by the seniors.